Charles Stewart Appointed Executive Director of Metro Transit

 Bi-State Development (BSD) President and Chief Executive Officer Taulby Roach announced the appointment of Charles Stewart as Executive Director of Metro Transit, effective April 26, having served as Interim Executive Director of Metro Transit since January 26, 2022.
 In this role, he is responsible for overseeing the day-to-day transit operations of the 46-mile MetroLink light rail system; a 400-vehicle MetroBus fleet including battery-electric and low-emission diesel buses; and the Metro Call‑A‑Ride paratransit system.

 “Since taking on this critical position, Charles has assumed the leadership of Metro Transit with enthusiasm, bringing a future-focused momentum to our transit system,” Roach said.
-“He is the steadfast leader we need to help guide Metro Transit as we move past the pandemic to improve operations, grow our ridership and deliver world-class services to our communities.”
+“He is the steadfast leader we need to help guide Metro Transit as we move past the pandemic to improve operations, grow our ridership and deliver reliable services to our communities.”

 “It is an honor to be able to lead this incredible team of professionals we have at Metro Transit,” Stewart said.
-“Every day, they serve our region with tireless dedication as we continue to focus on our top priority – to provide safe, reliable and convenient transit services for everyone in the bi-state region.”
+“Every day, they serve our region with tireless dedication as we continue to focus on our top priority – to provide safe, reliable and convenient transit services in the bi-state region.”

 Stewart also retains his duties as BSD Executive Vice President of Organizational Effectiveness, the position he held when he was appointed interim executive director.
 In this capacity, he is responsible for the recruitment, hiring, development and retention of a diverse workforce of more than 2,000 team members.
 In his ten years with Bi-State Development, Stewart was also the Vice President of Pension and Insurance, where he led the restructure of the organization’s retirement system and benefits plans, moving pension plans toward 100 percent fully-funded status and creating a strong system for fiscal reporting and oversight.